EliCohen/legal/mystocky/terms-of-use.md

 ### 4.4 Price Changes

-- We may change subscription pricing with 30 days' notice
+- We may change subscription pricing with notice as required by Apple
 - Price changes will be shown in the App Store before renewal
 - If you do not agree to the new price, you may cancel your subscription